cce2955/TvCDolphinRiivolution/readme.md

 ### 2. Why is the sound staticy?

 Ensure that you transfer the `bgm.srt` file from the `Tutorial 2nd\BCSM-GUIv1.5\library` folder to the `Documents\Dolphin Emulator\Load\TVCUAS` folder.
 This file is necessary for proper playback of your custom music.

+### 3. How do I loop a track?

+To loop a track, the program checks for samples to determine the loop start and end points.
+Here's how to find and set these points using Audacity:

+1. **Open your audio file in Audacity.**
+2. **Select the portion you want to loop.** Click and drag to highlight the section of the track you want to loop.
+3. **Find the sample points.** With the section highlighted, look at the bottom of the Audacity window.
+You'll see the start and end points in samples.
+Note these numbers down.
+4. **Set loop points.** Go to `Edit` > `Labels` > `Add Label at Selection`.
+This will create a label track.
+Double-click the new label to edit it, and enter the sample numbers for the start and end points.
+5. **Export the looped section.** Once you have your loop points set, export the file as a .wav or .mp3.
+6. **Convert to BRSTM.** Use the BCSM-GUI tool to convert your file to .brstm, and the tool will recognize the loop points during the conversion.

+By following these steps, you'll ensure that your custom track loops seamlessly in the game.